apache/gravitino/docs/how-to-install.md

 - Start the Gravitino server

-  After configuring the Gravitino server, run the following command to start the Gravitino server:
+  Once you've configured the Gravitino server, use the following command to start it:

    ```shell
    ./bin/gravitino.sh start